demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-Chameleon/README.md

 ## Exterior

+- `PlanetPreview` - You can see the planet and moon you are currently orbiting on the ship's external camera.
+(Restored feature from v38)
+  - Disable this setting if you experience over-exposed lighting on the ship (such as when using [Celestial Tint](https://thunderstore.io/c/lethal-company/p/sfDesat/Celestial_Tint/))
 - `FancyEntranceDoors` - Replaces the main entrance doors with the fancy variant when a manor interior generates.
 - `RecolorRandomRocks` - Randomly generated boulders (on the surface) will be snow white on blizzard moons.
 - `RainyMarch` - March will experience near-constant drizzling rain, just like the terminal says.
 (Does not affect quicksand generation)